 What led you to pursue a career in chemistry?

-Tell us about your current role.
-How did you find this job?
+Tell us about your current role with ExxonMobil.
 What do you like best?
-What are some of the challenges?

 How has your involvement with ACS helped you in your career?

 I have met many talented chemists from other areas of chemistry with different experiences and expertise.
 It is always a pleasure to interact with other scientists and hear their perspectives.
 I’ve met people through ACS who have pushed me outside of my comfort zone and it positively impacted areas of my life.